 “The virus is so horrible, but before this I was getting Centrelink and living homeless down by the tram stop,” he says.
 “And now I’m living in a motel, I’m getting an extra $550 a fortnight, and it’s just been completely different to what it was.
 I don’t know how to explain it.
 A big change.”

-Katherine is a former Deputy Editor of The Big Issue.
+Written by Katherine Smyrk, former Deputy Editor of The Big Issue.